aktowns/blog.ashleytowns.id.au/_posts/2013-04/2013-04-01-running-csharp-fsharp-xbuild-nuget-on-heroku.md

 ## The buildpack
 There are [a](https://github.com/bvanderveen/heroku-mono-buildpack) [few](https://github.com/brandur/heroku-buildpack-mono) [buildpacks](https://github.com/BenHall/heroku-buildpack-mono) for mono2.x around on the internet but I was aiming for Mono 3 this turned out to be the longest part of the whole process.

-I tried to use [vulcan](https://github.com/heroku/vulcan) to create a buildpack but kept hitting issues so ended up `heroku run bash`'ing and building Mono 3 and netcat'ing it over, its available [here](https://github.com/aktowns/mono3-buildpack).
+I tried to use [vulcan](https://github.com/heroku/vulcan) to create a buildpack but kept hitting issues so ended up `heroku run bash`'ing, building Mono 3 and netcat'ing it over, its available [here](https://github.com/aktowns/mono3-buildpack).
 I ended up throwing [Nuget](http://nuget.org/) in there too.
 Heroku have some pretty good documentation on the process [here](https://devcenter.heroku.com/articles/buildpack-api).
 My compile script is pretty hacked together but seems to be holding up fine.

 To use the build pack, pass it in with `heroku create` on a project

     heroku create projname --buildpack https://github.com/aktowns/mono3-buildpack.git

-The buildpack looks for a solution file (.sln) in the root directory, and if it detects a packages.config's it will run Nuget and attempt to install the packages to packages/ this syncs up with the way [monodevelop nuget addin](https://github.com/mrward/monodevelop-nuget-addin) stores downloaded packages.
+The buildpack looks for a solution file (.sln) in the root directory, and if it detects a packages.config it will run Nuget and attempt to install the packages to packages/ this syncs up with the way [monodevelop nuget addin](https://github.com/mrward/monodevelop-nuget-addin) stores downloaded packages.

 **The .gitignore file**